Try to Run Down Cops, Get Released: Say Hello to Bail Reform

 Coyote Santos is a problem.
 But he’s not the real problem.
 He’s merely a symptom of the real problem.
 The real problem is bail reform efforts that let clearly dangerous, convicted repeat offenders like him walk away without so much as a slap on the wrist.

-While so-called reformers were kicked to the curb not long ago in Jefferson County, Arapahoe County and Denver County, you can be sure they’ll be back to try again someday soon.
-It’s in everyone’s interest that they not be allowed to saddle the citizens of Colorado with their self-serving brand of chaos and injustice.
+While so-called reformers were kicked to the curb not long ago in Colorado, you can be sure they’ll be back to try again someday soon.
+It’s in everyone’s interest that they not be allowed to saddle the citizens of our state with their self-serving brand of chaos and injustice.

 Next Post Previous Post